benbass/OrangeJam/README.md

 ## Features

-Beautiful player for audio files located in the device's music folder.
+Player for audio files located in the device's music folder (music library)

 - Supported audio files with flutter_sound package: mp3, flac, m4a, ogg, opus, wav (https://pub.dev/packages/flutter_sound)
   flutter_sound is using deprecated API and prevents other packages to be updated due to incompatible dependencies: it may be replaced in near future.